-If you want the most specialized dental care available in your root canals, an endodontist will provide you with that level of experience.
-However, choosing between an endodontist and a general dentist depends on your needs and goals.
-For example, a general dentist may be best for you if you want to save money.
-Endodontists and general dentists provide dental care but do different things.
+If you're looking for the most specialized dental care available, an endodontist is the best option.
+But when it comes to choosing between an endodontist and a general dentist, it all depends on your needs and goals.
+A general dentist may be the right choice if you're looking to save money.
+Endodontists and general dentists both provide dental care, but they do different things.